In Huntsville, Alabama, change is constant, but tradition is never forgotten.

 Aerial view of downtown Huntsville

 A mix of high-tech cool and sublime southern culture, this city truly has something for everyone.
 Did you know Huntsville is home to the largest space museum in the world?
-The U.S. Space & Rocket Center features interactive, hands-on exhibits, an IMAX theater, a U.S. Space Camp training center, and more – in the Rocket City, everyone can be an astronaut for a day.
+The U.S. Space & Rocket Center features interactive, hands-on exhibits, the Intuitive Planetarium, Space Camp, and more – in the Rocket City, everyone can be an astronaut for a day.
 In true Huntsville fashion, you’ll find history celebrated along with progress.
-The permanent museum collection covers everything from the first American satellite, Explorer I original capsule trainers for the Mercury and Gemini programs, design modules for the International Space Station, next-generation vehicles such as Sierra Nevada’s Dream Chaser, and the current models for SLS (Space Launch System – more commonly known as the mission to Mars!)
+The permanent museum collection covers everything from a model of the first American satellite, Explorer I original capsule trainers for the Mercury and Gemini programs, design modules for the International Space Station, next-generation vehicles such as Sierra Nevada’s Dream Chaser, and the current models for SLS (Space Launch System – more commonly known as the mission to Mars!)

 The U.S. Space & Rocket Center